All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need to have tried dieting before I can get a GLP-1 prescription?

-There is no formal requirement to have tried specific diets.
-However, your physician will want to understand your lifestyle and eating patterns to ensure medication is the right next step and not a substitute for basic nutritional improvements you have not yet explored.
+There's no formal requirement to have tried specific diets.
+But your physician will want to understand your lifestyle and eating patterns to ensure medication is the right next step and not a substitute for basic nutritional improvements you haven't yet explored.
 GLP-1 for young adults 18-25

 Will my parents' insurance cover GLP-1 medications?